Cover image for

-Drawn by the historic legend of the tomb, not knowing how it intertwines with the vampire world she is seeking to avoid, Jessica’s only desire is to die there, with her hand on the sarcophagus of the woman who’d had an unyielding faith in love.
+Jessica killed her cruel vampire master before he could make her his servant.
+Mortally injured, she is drawn by the historic legend of the tomb, not knowing how it intertwines with the world she is seeking to avoid.
+Jessica’s only desire is to die there, with her hand on the sarcophagus of the woman who’d had an unyielding faith in love.

 The Sahara had once been green.
 Lush, a verdant land supporting civilizations.
 Then the earth’s orbit changed, the sun came a little closer, and the land altered, becoming a desert that swallowed armies.
 It had happened three or four thousand years ago, barely a blink in the nine billion year life of Earth, but in that blink, Heaven and Hell had switched places.
 Had it been cosmic boredom, a need for a different perspective?
 Life giver, life taker.